dartraiden/NVIDIA-patcher/docs/README.md

 6. Unplug the network cable / disable Wi-Fi on your PC and clean the installed NVIDIA driver with DDU.
 Reboot PC.
 7. Run setup.exe.

-During installation, you can select the option "enable GPU fake names" so that the graphics adapter appears in the device manager with the name of the corresponding gaming video card.
+During installation, you can select the option "Spoof GPU name" so that the graphics adapter appears in the device manager with the name of the corresponding gaming video card.

 Result: